Think you have to be a brainiac to buy life insurance? Not really. But it does help to know a few facts. Here are 7 life insurance mistakes to avoid.

 If your death is likely to be permanent, your policy needs to reflect that.

 How many years of income do you want to provide for your family?
-Our super-simple Life Insurance Calculator can help you figure out how much life insurance is enough to adequately protect your family.
+Our super-simple Life Insurance Calculator can help you figure out how much life insurance is enough to adequately protect your loved ones.

 We’re here to give you all the information you need to make educated decisions about life insurance.
-Give us a call at 800-442-9899; we’ll help you avoid these and other mistakes that could cost you thousands of dollars and prevent unnecessary stress in the long run.
+Give us a call at 800-442-9899.
+We’ll help you avoid these and other mistakes that could cost you thousands of dollars and prevent unnecessary stress in the long run.
+At AccuQuote, we can provide you with quality, competitive life insurance quotes from the top-rated, brand-name insurance companies you know and trust.

 You can get your free life insurance quote here.
 It only takes a minute or two.